 A tracer round is a type of ammunition designed to help shooters visually track the path of fired bullets, especially in low-light conditions or during nighttime operations.
 Tracer rounds are typically used by military personnel, law enforcement, and sometimes civilian shooters for various purposes, such as signaling, marking targets, or directing fire.

 Tracer rounds contain a pyrotechnic charge, usually made from a mixture of chemicals like strontium compounds or phosphorus, in the base of the bullet.
 When the round is fired, the propellant’s ignition also ignites this pyrotechnic charge.
 As the bullet travels through the air, the burning charge produces a bright, visible trail of light.
 This allows shooters to see the trajectory of the bullet and make necessary adjustments to their aim if needed.
+These rounds can often be identified with a colored tip on the end.

 Benefits of Tracer Rounds: